 Katarmal Sun Temple

 Our trip to Uttarakhand this time was a lot about exploring the unexplored.
 One such hidden treasure was the Katarmal Sun Temple in Katarmal, Almora, 2 hours drive from Nayalap.
-Locally known as the Badaditya (Baraditya) Temple dedicated to the Sun God, this temple was built by Katarmalla of the Katuriya dynasty, in 9th or 10th century.
+Locally known as the Badaditya (Baraditya) Temple dedicated to the Sun God, this temple was built by Katarmalla of the Katuriya dynasty, in the 9th or 10th century.
 The Katuriya dynasty ruled Kumaon in that period.
 The temple complex, atop a hill, was a cluster of 44 stone temples, with a tall main shrine and many small shrines of various sizes.
-The sanctum sanctorum in the main shrines housed a magnificent black stone statue of the Sun God in the rare sitting posture.
-Although the temple was a protected monument under supervision of Archaeological Survey of India, regular worship took place here.
+The sanctum sanctorum in the main shrines housed a magnificent black stone statue of the Sun God in a rare sitting posture.
+Although the temple was a protected monument under the supervision of the Archaeological Survey of India, regular worship took place here.

 Katarmal Sun Temple is about 2 hours drive from Nayalap.
 Till a decade back, one had to park at the bottom of the hill and trek up to visit the shrine.
 It’s simpler now with a proper road leading to the base of the temple whereafter you have to climb a comfortable 50 steps or so.
-Newly constructed bathrooms and café make the spot even more tourist friendly.
+Newly constructed bathrooms and café make the spot even more tourist-friendly.

 Lastly, we thoroughly enjoyed the company of Puja and Harshvardhan who were with us at the temple.